You are hereTutorial: How to Grow Cannabis Indoors!

 Advice on using illuminated hand-held microscope: When using an illuminated microscope for the first time, my advice is to actually cut a piece of bud off the plant.
 You can try to look at the trichomes on the live plant but it can be a bit difficult.

 If possible, put the piece of bud down on something stable such as a table.
 At that point, you want to take the microscope and push down relatively hard in a place where there are trichomes (on the bud is besst).
 Once the microscope is firmly pressed on the the plant, you can adjust the microscope focus to be able to see the trichomes.

 As long as you keep the plant still and the microscope pressing down hard on the plant, you should be able to just twist the focus until all the trichomes just 'pop' into your vision.
 After a while, you get used to using the microscope and it gets easier.

-You’re not done at harvest.
+You've mastered how to grow weed indoors, and you're so close to the finish line, but at harvest you’re still not quite done.
 You still need to trim, dry and cure your buds before they will be ready to use.

 You first cut down your plant to prepare it for the drying and curing processes.